Awards: PhD, LLM by Research

 The programme will enhance and develop your ability to manage and engage with both primary legal sources and academic literature on your chosen topic, present critical and engaged legal arguments, and maintain the coherence of those arguments over a substantial piece of written work.

-- PhD Law: A UK 2:1 honours degree in law, arts or social sciences, and a UK masters degree with a strong mark in the dissertation, or their international equivalents.
+PhD Law: a minimum UK 2:1 honours degree in law, arts or social sciences, and a UK Masters degree with at least 60% in the taught section and 65% or more in the dissertation, or their international equivalents.

-- LLM by Research: a UK 2:1 honours degree, or its international equivalent, in law, or a social science subject.
+LLM by Research: a minimum UK 2:1 honours degree, or its international equivalent, in law, or a social science subject.

-- LLM by Legal Research: a UK 2:1 honours degree, or its international equivalent, in law, or another humanities or social science subject.
+LLM by Legal Research: a minimum UK 2:1 honours degree, or its international equivalent, in law, or another humanities or social science subject.

 Check whether your international qualifications meet our general entry requirements: